Korea

 Myeongdong is a bustling shopping district in the heart of Seoul that offers a vibrant and exciting experience for families.
 It’s not just a shopping mecca but also a hub of entertainment and street food delights.

-Don’t miss the chance to sample delicious Korean street food like tteokbokki (spicy rice cakes), hotteok (sweet pancakes) and the classic myeongdong knife noodles.
-Myeongdong truly encapsulates the dynamic spirit of Seoul and offers an unforgettable experience for families looking to immerse themselves in the city’s culture and vibrant lifestyle.
+Don’t miss the chance to sample delicious Korean street food like tteokbokki (spicy rice cakes), hotteok (sweet pancakes), and the classic myeongdong knife noodles.
+Myeongdong truly encapsulates the dynamic spirit of Seoul.
+It offers an unforgettable experience for families looking to immerse themselves in the city’s culture and vibrant lifestyle.

 Day 5: A Day at Insadong